Walking in La Alpujarra, Andalucia

-Stay at Almond Hill House and enjoy fabulous walks in one of the most beautiful parts of Spain.
+Enjoy fabulous walks while staying at Almond Hill House in one of the most beautiful parts of Spain.

 Hiking heaven in La Alpujarra

-Take in gorges, valleys and routes through beautiful Moorish villages before returning to the house to relax in your own private oasis.
+Take in gorges, valleys and routes through beautiful Moorish villages before returning to your own private oasis.

-Choose either self-guided or guided walks with a local expert.
+Choose either self-guided or guided walks with local experts Spanish Highs (opens in new window).
 Enjoy between 5 and 7 hours of walking per day and expect altitude gains of about 400m to 850m ascent.

 Guided walks – be led by experts